Comparison

 Is Carrd better than lnk.boo?

 Depends what you need.
-Carrd is a full one-page site builder — it can do contact forms, custom HTML, and multi-section landing pages.
+Carrd is a full one-page site builder.
+It can do contact forms, custom HTML, multi-section landing pages.
 But if you just need a link-in-bio page with your links, social profiles, and a clean design, lnk.boo gets you there in under two minutes without any of the setup.

 Can lnk.boo do everything Carrd does?